MillenniumMachines/millenniummachines.github.io/docs/millennium-os/manual/chapters/30_usage.md

 ### Circular Boss

-Circular boss finds the X and Y co-ordinates of the centre of a circular boss (protruding feature) on a work-piece by moving outside the expected diameter of the boss by the clearance distance, then descending to a probing depth from the current Z position and probing back towards the approximate centre of the boss until the probe is triggered.
+Circular Boss finds the X and Y coordinates of the centre of a circular boss (protruding feature) on a work-piece by moving outside the expected diameter of the boss by the clearance distance, then descending to a probing depth from the current Z position and probing back towards the approximate centre of the boss until the probe is triggered.

-It then backs off, lifts up above the top surface of the boss and repeats this cycle in another 2 locations around the boss to generate a centre point.
+It then backs off, lifts above the top surface of the boss, and repeats this cycle in another 2 locations around the boss to generate a centre point.
 The probe will then be moved back to the starting Z position and over the centre-point of the boss.

 You will be asked to enter the following information:

 * **Boss Diameter** - Approximate diameter of the boss, used to calculate start and target probe points.
 * **Clearance** - Added to the boss radius, this is how far the probe cycle will move outside of the expected surface of the boss before probing back towards the surface.
-* **Overtravel** - Subtracted from the boss radius, accounting for any innaccuracy in the operator-chosen centre-point of the boss.
+* **Overtravel** - Subtracted from the boss radius, accounting for any inaccuracy in the operator-chosen centre-point of the boss.
 If the probe is not activated after travelling `clearance + overtravel` towards the operator-chosen centre-point of the boss from the starting location, then the probe cycle will return an error.
 * **Approximate Centre-Point** - You will be prompted to jog the probe or datum tool over the approximate centre-point of the boss.
 * **Probe Depth** - The depth from the operator-chosen centre-point to descend to, after moving outwards to each boss probe location, before probing back towards the centre-point.

-Circular boss sets a WCS origin in X and Y axes to the centre of the boss.
-This can be used to zero to the centre of a circular work-piece, or a previously-machined circular feature that protrudes from the work-piece surface.
+Circular Boss sets a WCS origin in X and Y axes to the centre of the boss.
+This can be used to zero to the centre of a circular workpiece, or a previously-machined circular feature that protrudes from the workpiece surface.

 ```mermaid
 flowchart TB